AlpoGIT/Basic_Algorithms/README.md

 # Basic_Algorithms

-- Add Quicksort with pivot at the end: the code plots an animation to see the intermediate steps.
+- Add Quicksort with pivot at the end.
 ![](Quicksort_N=100.gif)

 - Add Merge Sort with intermediate steps: